 - Automatic vapor phase container

-Cell Culture Unit is provided with all the equipment needed to perform all the different types of cell cultures: Primary, Organotypic and Cell Lines cultures.
+Cell Culture and Sterilization Unit is provided with all the equipment needed to perform all the different types of cell cultures: Primary, Organotypic and Cell Lines cultures.

 We have the following equipment distributing throughout the different Areas: